LousyValues/Monolith_Gantry_V2-VT/README.md

 - 9 stepper drivers (or CAN) for V2
 - 8 stepper drivers for Trident
 - VZ-Hevort CNC toolhead for no build volume loss (Trident may need bed relocation)
-- OR Archetype based toolheads with remixed belt clamping (all of them lose build volume, Breakneck, Atrocity and Mjölnir are promising, the others probably won't fit)
+- OR an Archetype based toolhead with remixed belt clamping (all of them lose build volume in the front corners, Breakneck, Atrocity and Mjölnir are promising, the others probably won't fit)
 - OR a toolhead that you made compatible with this gantry

 ## BOM
+DISCLAIMER: A lot of this stuff is untested, so final BOM will probably change with more testing/feedback.

 To keep the BOM lists relatively simple, I'm going to include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).

 X extrusion/tube mounting hardware is not included because that can vary based on the configuration.

-### Y rails: MGN9H
+- Y rails: MGN9H

-### X rail: MGN9H/MGN12H
+- X rail: MGN9H/MGN12H

-For FRONT X RAIL: any stock-compatible X beam will work with the suitable mounting hardware (remixed XY joints may be required).
+- FRONT X RAIL: any stock-compatible X beam will work with the suitable mounting hardware (remixed XY joints may be required).

-For TOP X RAIL, any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.
+- TOP X RAIL, any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.